Mr-Sunglasses/my-journey/README.md

 # my-journey

-## A Book that potrey my journey till now.
+## A Book that potrey my journey till now

 ## To build this book